ethernal/react-boilerplate/README.md

 keywords: react, typescript, babel, webpack, jest, eslint, jest-eslint-runner, jest-runner-tsc
 ---

+**Not ready for production / Alpha version, use at your own risk.**

 # TL;DR

 This boilerplate tries to achive Typescript compatibility with React development while retaining all functionality of standard JS tools like ESlint, Babel and Webpack.